-A bezoar is a ball of swallowed foreign material (usually hair or fiber) that collects in the stomach and fails to pass through the intestines.
+A bezoar is a ball of swallowed foreign material most often composed of hair or fiber.
+It collects in the stomach and fails to pass through the intestines.

 Exams and Tests

-The bezoar may need to be surgically removed (especially trichobezoars, which tend to be large).
-Sometimes small bezoars can be removed through a scope placed through the mouth and into the stomach (similar to an EGD procedure).
-Then, follow the prevention measures described.
+The bezoar may need to be surgically removed, especially if it is large.
+In some cases, small bezoars may be removed through a scope placed through the mouth into the stomach.
+This is similar to an EGD procedure.

 Full recovery is expected.

 Call your provider if you suspect your child has a bezoar.